egovernments/DIGIT-OSS/core-services/egov-user/README.md

 # Egov-user service

-<p>egov-user service is used for user data management and providing functionality to login and logout into Digit system </p>
+<p>Egov-user service is used for user data management and providing functionality to login and logout into Digit system </p>

 ### DB UML Diagram